 - 1.1 Career Seekers Direct Limited ("CSD") is committed to safeguarding and promoting the welfare of all young people.
 The purpose of its Safeguarding Policy is to ensure every child who is supported by the company is safe and protected from harm.
-This means CSD will always work to: - protect children and young people supported by CSD from maltreatment; - prevent the impairment of children's and young people's health or development; - ensure that children and young people supported by CSD grow up in circumstances consistent with the provision of safe and effective care; - undertake that role so as to enable children and young people who have contact with CSD have the best outcomes.
+This means CSD will always work to: - protect children and young people supported by CSD from maltreatment inside or outside the home, including online; - prevent the impairment of children's and young people's health or development; - ensure that children and young people supported by CSD grow up in circumstances consistent with the provision of safe and effective care; - undertake that role so as to enable children and young people who have contact with CSD have the best outcomes;

-- 1.2 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and the legal responsibility to safeguard and promote the welfare of all children supported by CSD. - 1.3 CSD fully recognises the contribution it can make to protect children from harm and aims to support and promote the welfare of all children who are registered young people.
+- Provide help and support to meet the needs of children as soon as problems emerge. - 1.2 This policy will give clear direction to staff, volunteers, visitors and parents about expected behaviour and the legal responsibility to safeguard and promote the welfare of all children supported by CSD. - 1.3 CSD fully recognises the contribution it can make to protect children from harm and aims to support and promote the welfare of all children who are registered young people.
 The elements of this policy are prevention, protection and support. - 1.4 CSD recognises that its safeguarding responsibilities are clearly linked to those for ensuring that appropriate safeguarding responses are in place for children who are absent from CSD's programmes or who are absent from education, particularly on repeat occasions.
 All staff are trained to raise to the DSL any persistently absent young people and those who go missing to identify any potential risk of abuse and neglect, including sexual abuse or exploitation, and to ensure that appropriate safeguarding responses have been put in place to reduce any risk of future harm. - 1.5 This policy applies to all young people, staff, parents, volunteers and visitors.
 Prior to implementing this policy, the CEO has considered a range of factors to help identify and focus on the key issues for CSD, the local community, considered local context and local issues accordingly on order to identify its key priorities.